 Monitoring the extent and quality of the riparian habitat in the Prado Basin is a fundamental component of the PBHSP to characterize how the riparian habitat changes over time.
 To characterize the impacts of Peace II implementation on the riparian habitat (if any) it is necessary to understand the long-term historical trends of its extent and quality and the factors that have affected it.
 The current riparian habitat monitoring program consists of both regional and site-specific components.
-The proposed riparian habitat monitoring program for FY 2021/22 is described in the subsections below.
+The proposed riparian habitat monitoring program for FY 2022/23 is described in the subsections below.

-Regional Monitoring: The regional monitoring of riparian habitat is performed via two independent methods that complement each other: mapping and analysis of the riparian habitat using (i) air photos and (ii) the normalized difference vegetation index (NDVI) derived from the Landsat remote-sensing program.
-Tasks 5.1, 5.2, and 5.3 are for the collection and compilation of the regional monitoring data, including:

-- Perform a custom flight (via outside professional services) to acquire a high-resolution air photo (three-inch pixel) of the Prado Basin during summer 2021.
-The cost for the air photo is shared with OCWD. - Catalog and review the 2021 high-resolution air photo in ArcGIS and digitize the extent of the riparian habitat. - Collect, review, and upload the Landsat NDVI data for water year 2021.
+- Regional Monitoring: The regional monitoring of riparian habitat is performed via two independent methods that complement each other: mapping and analysis of the riparian habitat using (i) air photos and (ii) the normalized difference vegetation index (NDVI) derived from the Landsat remote-sensing program.
+Tasks 5.1, 5.2, and 5.3 are for the collection and compilation of the regional monitoring data, including: - Perform a custom flight (via outside professional services) to acquire a high-resolution air photo (three-inch pixel) of the Prado Basin during summer 2022.
+The cost for the air photo is shared with OCWD. - Catalog and review the 2022 high-resolution air photo in ArcGIS and digitize the extent of the riparian habitat. - Collect, review, and upload the Landsat NDVI data for water year 2022.

 Site-Specific Monitoring: The site-specific monitoring of the riparian habitat consists of periodic field surveys of the riparian vegetation at selected locations.
 These surveys provide an independent measurement of vegetation quality that can be used to "ground truth" the regional monitoring of the riparian habitat.
-To date, the United States Bureau of Reclamation (USBR) along with the OCWD has conducted field surveys once every three years.
+To date, the United States Bureau of Reclamation (USBR) along with the OCWD22 has conducted field surveys once every three years.
 The most recent triennial field survey was conducted in the summer of 2019.
-The next field survey is scheduled for the summer of 2022.
-There is no scope or budget proposed for site-specific monitoring for FY 2021/22.
+Task 5.4 is to conduct the field surveys during the summer of 2022 at the 36 sites monitored in 2019 and up to three additional sites in the target area along the north portion of Mill Creek.
+As described above some additional focused monitoring in this area of Mill Creek is recommended to monitor for the potential impact to the riparian habitat from the observed decline in groundwater levels.